Synthesis-Automation/S2-Software/README.md

 ## S2 GUI App

 	- Tkinter (for now)
-	- API calls via robot mudule and chemical synthesis module
+	- API calls via robot moudule and chemical synthesis module

 You can Easily upload or write a protocol and run your reaction from your computer.